 Do I earn credit for these courses?

 Yes, students earn three credits for each course that is successfully completed; these courses count as electives.
-Please be mindful not to overload yourself with credits.
-Talk to your academic adviser to make sure you do not go over your credit limit when adding these courses.
-Sometimes issues with financial aid arise when taking over 20 credits per quarter.
-Make sure this will not affect you when committing to the 3 courses over the fall, winter spring quarters.
+For students with a nursing or health services administration major these courses count towards required electives needed to satisfy your major.
+Please be mindful not to overload yourself with credits; you can only take 20 credit each quarter and only one course during co-op.
+Talk to your academic adviser to make sure you do not go over your credit limit when adding these 3 courses over the fall, winter and spring quarters.

 Are the courses rigorous?